 Kim was instrumental in the founding of Chuhak & Tecson's newest practice group--Not for Profit & Mission-Based Organizations.
 Recognizing that not for profits face unique challenges, the group is dedicated to providing these organizations with a full range of services specifically designed to meet their needs.
 Kim advises a variety of not for profit organizations, including hospital systems, daycare centers and community foundations, on a host of issues, such as tax-exempt financings, executive compensation and corporate reorganizations.
 She regularly presents to boards of directors on best governance practices and regulatory compliance issues, and ensures that her not for profit clients have succession plans in place to continually advance their missions.

 An active member of the firm, Kim has served on Chuhak & Tecson's Recruitment Committee and chaired the Associate/ Paralegal Oversight Committee.
 For three years she served on the Marketing Committee and is currently chair of the committee.

 In addition, Kim serves as the chair of the Development Council of Advocate Illinois Masonic Medical Center and also serves on its Governing Council.
 The Council focuses on strategic fundraising and "friendraising" to advance the mission of Advocate Masonic, which has been named one of the nation's top 100 hospitals by Thomson Reuters for the past three years.
 She also serves on the board of the Advocate Charitable Foundation.

-For eight consecutive years, Kim was named to the Illinois Super Lawyers Rising Stars list, which is awarded to only 2.5 percent of attorneys in the state.
+For nine consecutive years, Kim was named to the Illinois Super Lawyers Rising Stars list, which is awarded to only 2.5 percent of attorneys in the state.